palmerleonard/Barge-Projects/README.md

 ## Projects

-The reports included in this repository demonstrate my experience with:
+The reports included in this repository:

 * Billable Rate Power BI Dashboard
 * Monthly overview of DSO in Excel